theodoremoreland/Notes/AWS/Vocabulary.md

 Definitions
-    access control list (ACL) - A document that defines who can access a particular bucket or object.
+    Access Control List (ACL) - A document that defines who can access a particular bucket or object.
 Each bucket   and object in Amazon S3 has an ACL.
 The document defines what each type of user can do, such as write and read permissions.

+    Total Cost of Ownership (TCO) -
+        Total cost of ownership (TCO) is an analysis that places a single value on the complete life-cycle of a capital purchase.
+This value includes every phase of ownership: acquisition, operation, and the softer costs of change management that flows down from acquisition such as documentation and training.

+        There are three core components to Total Cost of Ownership/TCO calculations:
+            Acquisition/Physical Hardware Costs
+            Operating Costs
+            Personnel Costs

     Elasticity - The ability to automatically scale only when necessary.

-    Scalibility - The ability to add, remove, upgrade, or downgrade resources to optimze performance or cost.
+    Scalability - The ability to add, remove, upgrade, or downgrade resources to optimize performance or cost.

     Elastic vs Scalable - Scalable systems CAN change to meet demands, elastic systems WILL change.

     Elastic Load Balancers -
         Network load balancer operate at layer 4 Application load balancer operates on level 7 only.

     Auto Scaling Groups -

     CDN Networks -
             Edge locations - where content is cached.
             Origin - the origin of all the files that the cdn will distribute.